School support for children with disability: why it’s important

 Many schools are accessible by local bus routes, or have a relationship with a bus company that serves their area.

-In some states and territories transport can be provided for children with disability to attend mainstream school if other transport options aren’t appropriate.
+In some states and territories special school transport can be arranged for children with disability if other transport options aren’t appropriate.

 Many specialist schools have bus or taxi services that your child might be able to use.